Modern Slavery – Slavery and Human Trafficking Statement

 1. Introduction

-1.1 As required by the Modern Slavery Act 2015 (the “Act”), this statement describes the steps which Slaughter and May has taken during the last financial year (1 May 2023 to 30 April 2024) to ensure that modern slavery and human trafficking is not taking place in any of our supply chains, or in any part of our own business.
+1.1 As required by the Modern Slavery Act 2015 (the “Act”), this statement describes the steps which Slaughter and May has taken during the last financial year (1 May 2024 to 30 April 2025) to seek to ensure that modern slavery and human trafficking is not taking place in any of our supply chains, or in any part of our own business.
 In this statement references to “modern slavery and human trafficking” are as defined in sections 1, 2 and 3 of the Act.

 1.2 We are committed to maintaining the highest standards in every aspect of our business.
 This includes our supply chain, where we consider the risk of modern slavery or human trafficking to be greatest.
 We work collaboratively with our suppliers to encourage them to take appropriate steps to prevent modern slavery and human trafficking.